 ♥ Acne Complex Homeopathy.
 I love homeopathy and Owens Homeopathy are great for the home prescriber.
 I love ordering from Megan at The Simplest Remedy as she has free shipping and great advice!
 If she doesn’t have something in stock, just ask and she will order it in for you.
 The Acne Complex has several remedies in one.

 ♥ Fruit and Vegetables.
 Time and time again, our family finds that getting stuck into the fruit and vegetables (particularly lots of greens) results in a glowing complexion!
 Try a green smoothie, daily.

 ♥ Herbal Tea.
 Teas like Red Clover, Nettle, Dandelion Leaf, Calendula and Burdock can all help with detoxification in the body and get your skin clear.
 We drink it hot or cold.
 My daughter often makes it up a big batch of iced tea and sips on it all day.
-The Complexion Tea from Tea Tonic is a winner.
+The Complexion Tea from Tea Tonic is a winner and it tastes delicious.

 ♥ ACV.
 We dilute apple cider vinegar with some water (about 1 to 4) and use it on a cotton wool ball after cleaning.
 It kills off the bacteria and it also makes your skin alkaline, so the bacteria finds it hard to grow again.
 Leave it on for 20 minutes and then wash off and apply moisturizer.

 ♥ Essential Oils.
 Lemon oil, lavender oil and tea tree oil are all effective on acne.
 Just pop a drop on the spots using a clean cotton bud or mix one drop with a little coconut oil and use as a moisturiser.
 Eco Oils actually have a blend called Pimple Clear you might like to try.
 It’s budget friendly and this blend is safe to apply direct to the skin without a carrier oil.